-- Keep your weight in check: Doing so can help to relieve strain on your pelvic area and prevent prolapse.
+- Maintain a healthy weight: Doing so can help to relieve strain on your pelvic area and prevent prolapse.
 Women who are overweight are at a higher risk of developing pelvic organ prolapse.

 - Exercise frequently: Maintaining a regular exercise schedule will assist to strengthen the pelvic muscles and lower your chance of getting prolapse.

 - Avoid heavy lifting: If you have a history of pelvic organ prolapse, you should avoid heavy lifting.
 Lifting heavy objects can put pressure and strain on the pelvic floor.

 - Take care of your posture: Good posture can help to ease pelvic tension and prevent prolapse.

-- Prevent constipation: Constipation can contribute to the development of prolapse.
+- Prevent constipation: Constipation can contribute to the development of prolapse through straining.
 This can be prevented by drinking lots of water and eating fibrous foods to maintain regular bowel movements.

 Pelvic Floor Muscle Exercise Methods